pyrkamarcin/CommonDataLayer/docs/rfc/0019_Simplify_Schema_Definitions_01.md

 would be in the config service (really, wherever the materialization configuration data is stored).

 ## Further Considerations

+### Decimal vs Float
+Though `Float` means that it can be inprecise, there are many fields and industries where it is required.
+CDL has to support it and can not replace it with `Decimal` (fixed-point fractional arithmetic).

+`Decimal` type is not required for the MVP, but can be added later as an extension to the type system.

 ### Impact on Other Teams/Clients
 Though validation is not currently being done on incoming data and therefore schema definitions don't matter